OSGeo/gdal/doc/source/programs/gdal_raster_edit.rst

     .. versionadded:: 3.12

-    Add ground control point(s).
+    Set ground control point(s), replacing any existing GCPs.
 Each GCP must be formatted as a string "pixel,line,easting,northing" or "pixel,line,easting,northing,elevation".
     Each GCP must be specified with a ``--gcp`` argument.